brjdenis/VarianESAPI-FieldEditor/README.md

 ## Importing data from Excel

 Meterset weight and gantry angle can be imported with the "Import control points" button.
 MLC positions can be imported with the "Import MLC" button.
+And Jaw positions can be imported with the "Import Jaws" button.

 To import meterset weight/gantry angles do this:

 1. Select the beam you would like to import/re-write.